-When you think of the word ‘education’, the ideas that probably spring to mind are classrooms, teachers and even a bit of exam stress.
+When you think of the word ‘education’, the ideas that probably spring to mind are classrooms, teachers and even a bit of stress for exams and outline for persuasive research paper.
 Anything we can recall from our days at school and college.

 However, the education sector has been on a fascinating journey in recent years, helped largely by the online revolution.